Chief executive and senior management team

 Keith Mitchell — Director of Finance & Corporate Services

-As well as my charity finance specialism, I have expanded into corporate services including HR, ICT, tax recovery, premises management, governance (being the Company Secretary), insurance and VAT.
-I am involved in the governance structure of societies and within operating countries; negotiation of contracts and applications for funding; and ensuring best value for money for the administration services required by this international charity.
+Keith is a qualified chartered accountant with wide experience in the charity sector, having worked for organisations that are active in life-changing experiences and learning for children and young people.
+As well as his charity finance specialism, Keith is responsible for corporate services including HR, ICT, tax recovery, premises management, governance (being the company secretary), insurance and VAT.
+He is also involved in the governance structure of alumni societies within operating countries; negotiation of contracts and applications for funding; and ensuring best value for money for administration services required by Raleigh.

 Julian Olivier — Director of Programmes

 Julian joined Raleigh International in 2001.
 He took over as Director of Programmes in 2016 and leads the team responsible for designing, developing, implementing and evaluating the organisation’s work, and ensuring Raleigh’s volunteers can make a significant impact on the lives of people around the world.
 Julian previously worked as Country Director for Nicaragua and Costa Rica.

 Julian has extensive experience in building long-term partnerships with local civil society organisations, national NGOs and governments to support the effective engagement of young people in development work.
 He first became engaged in addressing the serious challenges facing our planet during the Earth Summit in 1992.
 Five years later, he was elected as one of the chairs of the youth caucus at the UN Rio+5 conference.
 His first role was with Peace Child International, where he worked on projects supporting young people in Africa and the Caribbean.
 These ranged from creating monitoring tools for community social accountability, to supporting youth groups in setting up social enterprises.